leitgebc/StatisticsAndDataAnalysis2023/README.md

-# Statistics and Data Analyis
+# Statistics and Data Analysis

 This repository contains the programming exercises for the statistics and data analysis lecture at Humboldt University Berlin for the winter term 2023/2024.